 Director, Tele-Retinal Imaging Program

 Anthony DeWilde, OD is a graduate of the University of Missouri – St. Louis College of Optometry.
 He completed the KCVAMC Optometry residency in 2008.
 Dr. DeWilde is an Adjunct Instructor for the University of Missouri College of Optometry.
-He is currently head of the TeleRetinal Imaging Program for diabetic patients and serves as lead optometrist for the new VISOR low vision rehabilitation clinic.
+In addition to seeing patients in the general clinic, he also works with TeleRetinal Imaging Program for diabetic patients and provides patient care for the low vision rehabilitation clinic.
+Dr. DeWilde is passionate about education and has taught in a variety of settings including educating residents at the VA, students at University of Missouri – St. Louis, College of Optometry, and optometrists at both state and national meetings.

 Director, Low Vision Sevices